jhawakshay/heroku_hexo/source/_posts/Gradient_descent.md

 ---
-title: The mother of all optimization algorithms
+title: The mother of all optimization algorithms in Machine Learning
-date: 2020-08-1 21:58:47
+date: 2019-08-1 21:58:47
 tags: [Gradient Descent, Optimization, Machine Learning]
 ---